srueda89/srueda89/README.md

 - 🧠 Strong focus on **performance, QA, and clean architecture**
 - 🚀 Experienced working with remote teams in agile environments

+> 📌 **Note:** This is a newly centralized GitHub account.
+>
+> Previous work was historically distributed across multiple legacy and project-specific accounts used for client deliveries, agency work, and standalone builds.
+>
+> Repositories and featured work are currently being consolidated here.

 ## 🛠 Technologies & Tools

 ### CMS / eCommerce